 Tungsten-Copper Etching Applications:

 The electrical and thermal properties of Tungsten-Copper are dependent on its composition and are used where the combination of high-heat resistance, high electrical and thermal conductivity, and low thermal expansion are needed.
-Some applications include:
+Some applications for acid etched Tungsten-Copper include:

 - Electrodes in resistance welding